delexw/mcpware/README.md

 - **Backend discovery**: Discover available backends and their tools
 - **Process management**: Automatically launches and manages backend MCP server processes

+**How it works**: mcpware runs inside a Docker container and launches other MCP servers (which can be Docker containers or npm packages) as child processes.
+This is why it needs access to the Docker socket - to create and manage Docker containers for backends like the GitHub MCP server.

 ## Quick Start

 ```bash